rkruk/gentoo-server-setup/README.md

 ```bash
 nano /etc/nginx/sites-available/example.conf
 ```
 Inside of that file we need to put a lot of informations.
-You can keep it minimal too, but in that example I'll show you my two 'optimal' configurations here.<br>
+Remember that we are going for a performance savy configuration here.
+In examples below I'll show you my 'optimal' configurations for various websites I'm hosting.<br><br>
-<b>VERSION 1:</b>
+<p align="center"><b>VERSION 1:</b><br>
 ```bash
 # www to no www:
 server {